Mechanical Engineering Interview Questions And Ans.

 Q.9 What are the properties of good manometric fluid?
 Why mercury is used as manometric fluid?

 Ans.
-Manometric fluid should have low vapour pressure and high density to have less height of piezometric tube.
+Manometric fluid should have low vapor pressure and high density to have less height of the piezometric tube.

 Q. 10 What is the property on the change of which fluid doesn't offer any resistance?

 Ans.
-A fluid doesn't offer any resistance to change of shape and deform under the action of small force.
+The fluid doesn't offer any resistance to change of shape and deform under the action of a small force.

 What You Think?